-5) At the "1=YARD 2=NORMAL" prompt you can press ENTER to accept the current operating mode.
-Yard mode only works in Pro CabTM.
+- 5) At the "1=YARD 2=NORMAL" prompt you can press ENTER to accept the current operating mode.
 To select between "normal" operation where the speed knob stops at speed 0 when turned all the way down or "yard" mode.
-In yard mode as the knob is turned down to zero it will reverse locomotive direction and start increasing speed in reverse as the knob turning in

-- the "down" direction is continued.
-Pushing the knob up will reduce the reverse speed to zero then increase it in a forward direction.
+In yard mode as the knob is turned down to zero it will reverse locomotive direction and start increasing speed in reverse as the knob turning in the "down" direction is continued.
+Pushing the knob up will reduce the reverse speed to zero the increase it in a forward direction.
 The factory setting is 2 for "normal" Operation - 6) Press ENTER to accept the existing Ballistic Tracking Rate or enter a new rate.
-Entering a low number will cause the speed knob to change locomotive speed more slowly as the knob is turned.
-Larger numbers will cause a greater change of speed as the knob is turned.
+Entering a low number will cause speed knob to change locomotive speed more slowly as the knob is turned, larger numbers will cause a greater change of speed as the knob is turned.
 The factory setting is 3 and values from 0-7 will be accepted. - 7) Press ENTER to accept the Speed Button Repeat Rate.
 This is the rate at which the 4 speed control buttons repeat.
 Smaller values will make the buttons repeat faster.
 The acceptable range is 16 to 255.
-The factory setting is 32. - 8) Press ENTER to accept the current OPTION key value.
+The factory setting is 32. - 8) Press ENTER to accept the current Speaker On Time or enter a new value.
+Smaller values generate a short "beep" as the speed knob is turned through zero when in yard mode and larger numbers generate a longer beep.
+Values from 0-99 are accepted.
+The factory value is 3.
+NOTE: The beep will only work if there is a speaker installed in the ProCab. - 9) Press ENTER to accept the current OPTION key value.
 If you wish to change it enter a number from the Key Table Chart following this section.
-The factory value is 94 so the OPTION button will act as BRAKE button. - 9) Press ENTER to accept the "shifted" value for key number 1.
+The factory value is 94 so the OPTION button will act as BRAKE button. - 10) Press ENTER to accept the "shifted" value for key number 1.
 If you wish to change it enter a number from the Key Table Chart following this section.
-See the Table of Factory Default Values for Shifted Keys on page 21 for the preset factory values. - 10) Use the same procedure described in step 9 to accept or program keys number 2 through 32.
+See the Table of Factory Default Values for Shifted Keys on page 25 for the preset factory values. - 11) Use the same procedure described in step 10 to accept or program keys number 2 through 32.
 Remember you can press PROG/ESC to exit at any time.
 If you stick it out to key 32, press ENTER to return to normal operations mode.